Home

 Overview

 R100 North is a domestic submarine cable system operating entirely within the United Kingdom.
-Spanning 224 kilometres, it serves the Scottish island communities of the Orkney Islands, Shetland Islands, Inner Hebrides, and the Scottish mainland coast.
-With 30 landing points distributed across these island groups and coastal locations, R100 North provides connectivity to some of the most geographically dispersed communities in the UK.
+Spanning 224 kilometres, it connects remote Scottish island communities with the mainland, addressing the connectivity challenges posed by their geographic isolation.
+The cable features 30 landing points distributed across the Orkney Islands, Shetland Islands, Inner Hebrides, and the Scottish mainland coast.
+Designed to enhance broadband access in some of the UK's most remote regions, R100 North entered service in 2023 and plays a crucial role in bridging the digital divide for these dispersed communities.

 Route and Landings